Skip to content

 Years before the internet (with its quick online searches), a hospital was scammed by a couple claiming to be big philanthropists from out-of-town, with stories about rich and famous friends.

-The wife’s surgery meant a stay of at least a month.
+The wife’s surgery meant an in-patient stay of at least a month.
 The “devoted” husband was so pleased with her care that he talked about donating “millions of dollars.”
-He also asked to stay in her room to be close to her 24/7. “[H]e set up shop right in her hospital room – complete with a pullout bed, table for a desk, phone, even meals, all free of charge.”
+He also asked permission remain in her room to be close to her 24/7. “[H]e set up shop right in her hospital room – complete with a pullout bed, table for a desk, phone, even meals, all free of charge.”
 An alert employee sensed something was amiss, and her sleuthing eventually exposed the husband as a wanted fugitive, a career con artist.

 The Grad